GQQian/NLP_Projects/p2/p2_part1/readme.md

 ################## READ project2_proposal.pdf ##########################
 ########################################################################

 1. Test functions are all in test.py, to know about what specifically what each function intends to do, read description of that function.

 2. Test functions in test.py are to be executed in main.py, we have marked the location where you should put functions from test.py.

+3. The results of uncertain_sent_detection function will be in sentence_result.csv and uncertain_phrase_detection function will be in phrase_result.csv.

-3. Have fun grading!
+4. Have fun grading!